jamesbrunet/dirtypipe-writeup/README.md

 In many cases, the data is copied over to the user program's virtual memory, but if a user wants reduce the amount of data being copied, there are optimizations available.

 One such optimization exists when data is read from a file and sent to a pipe by program A (that will later be read by program B).
 In this case, copying the data to program A's userspace after reading the file is unnecessary.
-We can can circumvent doing this by directly passing around references to the page owned by page cache. [^Kellerman]
+We can can circumvent doing this by directly passing around references to the page owned by page cache. [^4]

 The `splice` Linux system call is built for developers that want to use this optimization: